 Plays into Asuka's characterization in Neon Genesis Evangelion.
 Though the scene is only in the director's cut, her original Establishing Character Moment was throwing herself at Kaji with her shirt unbuttoned, effectively asking him to ravish her, but he steadfastly ignores her.
 As the infamous Mind Rape scene shows, one of her issues with Shinji is his lack of assertiveness in regard to women, and especially in regards to her as a woman.
 The attention of others is crucial to her self-image, but even though she emphasizes her availability by displaying her sexuality, Shinji is just both too shy to do anything and too socially inept to understand most of her Hint Dropping.
 Their disastrous kiss further disappoints her because he doesn't hold her.
 The "this is the impenetrable wall of Jericho" statement, which implies that she was daring him to try something, also went over Shinji's head.

-In The World God Only Knows, demon Hakua challenges protagonist Keima to a board game, under his condition that the loser must do anything the winner desires.
-After each loss, Hakua pleads "I know I said anything...
+In The World God Only Knows, Haqua challenges Keima to a Hellian board game under the condition that the loser must do anything the winner desires.
+After each loss, she pleads "I know I said anything...
 But not anything!
 Just not anything, okay!"
 Keima, however, only wants to ask questions about his situation and his partner demon Elsea.
-Hakua finally lashes out at him: "Aren't you even a tiny bit interested in me!?"
+Haqua finally lashes out at him: "Aren't you even a tiny bit interested in me!?"

 A minor example in Genshiken: after a shopping trip in an early episode Kasukabe warns Kousaka not to peek at her as she changes clothes.
 Totally absorbed in a video game and barely paying attention, Kousaka mumbles his agreement.
 Incensed at his lack of interest, she yells, "I'm SERIOUS!
 DON'T!"